DroneSense is designed so that organizations can proactively monitor the status of their hardware. One of the key elements of this is firmware.

 NOTE: Be sure to check with your local administrator if your organization follows a different update process.

-Battery, Sensor, and other Device Updates
+Battery, Sensor, and Other Device Updates

 Comments